reactiflux/reactiflux.com/pages/transcripts/kent-dodds.md

 **Q:** Where do you get motivation to create some project? — mishaor

 Motivation for me is typically driven by pain.
 I have a pain and want to solve that problem.
 You have to be a little self-aware to know when what you’re experiencing is pain that you can reasonably solve.
 If the deploy takes too long, don’t just accept that as a given, but recognize it for what it is: pain.
 And it’s probably pain that you can solve.
 But be reasonable about it too.
 For example, I have tons of pain points with twitter as a platform.
-I could solve those by building my own social media platform, but that’s just not reasonable with my constraints :shrug:‍
+I could solve those by building my own social media platform, but that’s just not reasonable with my constraints 🤷‍♂️

 Whatever it is, the pain gives me the motivation to work on something.
-Also the fun of coding :smiley:
+Also the fun of coding 😀

 ---